Yggdrasil Slots at Crypto Casinos

 Ethereum’s creator Vitalik Buterin is an amiable Canadian with a charismatic personality.
 He can easily be found on his blog and Slack, often having discussions about blockchain technology.
 Here are his cryptocurrency thoughts:

-One of those concepts which seems common to all of mankind, not only to those with a scientific, mathematical, or metaphysical bent, is the concept of a monetary instrument.
+The concept of a monetary instrument is one of those concepts that seems universal to all of humanity, not just to those with a technical, mathematical, or philosophical bent.
 We make monetary instruments out of wood and iron and metal, but we also call these instruments “money” in English (sometimes “gold”) and in Greek (“tetra.”).
-Money has always been seen as a scarce good: if there were more, people would want them more and would stop using them, and if there were less, people would stop using them and would not produce more.
+Money was often seen as a finite good: if there were more, people would want more and stop using them, and if there were fewer, people would stop using them and no more would be made.
 In terms of the logic of scarce goods, there is no other category of goods more closely associated with money than time: there is no good, however scarce it is, that you wouldn’t want to buy for any price.
 You wouldn’t sell your time for any price you can think of.
 The pricing structure of the money supply of our day is closely connected to the worth of the stuff it represents: the idea that you are willing to pay something for something.
 But that is not the way that people see things in practice.
 People think of money as something that can be produced more or less endlessly, and they tend to see it as something that is continuously “more scarce” and that therefore should be expensive.
-This is generally true, although not always so.
+Generally, this is valid, but not always so.
 For example, while there was a danger that foreign exchange markets would go berserk during the Cold War period, the United States was pressured to make dollar transactions at a cost that was beyond and above what it had ever paid for dollars before.
-It was just a case of not making an error.
+It was just a matter of not making a mistake.

 In short, what we should think of as “fungible” is the sort of thing that gold is, rather than something like “Accepted by Everyone.”
 But we don’t really want to do this.
 If we insist on using “fungibility” as the measure of fungibility, we are likely to come up with prices that are out of proportion to the local market.
 The analogy between gold and money is a good one: gold is fungible because we can work it into any kind of bar.
 A dollar is not fungible because if we could, we would buy gold at the lowest possible price.
-And since the object of Bitcoin is not to be a good that can be worked into bars, a Bitcoin is not fungible.
+And a Bitcoin is not fungible because the purpose of Bitcoin is not to be a good that can be worked into bars.

 Gold will be the principal currency in a normal economy, since it is fungible and has a reasonably steady value.
-In a Bitcoin economy, there would have to be a fractional reserve for each currency, and there would be no reason for the fraction to be at all correlated with the value of the economy as a whole.
+There would have to be a fractional reserve for each currency in a Bitcoin economy, and there would be no justification for the fraction to be associated at all with the valuation of the economy as a whole.
 The rest of the considerations that go into the determination of the ratio between the supply of money and the demand for it, like stability, voluntary convergence, freedom from arbitrage, and “accepted by everyone,” will all take care of themselves.
 Yet there are all going to be choices to make.

 Why Use Ethereum?